 Depending on how and why you provide us with your personal data.
 We may share it in the following ways:

 - if required to do so by law or if we believe that such action is necessary to protect and defend the rights, property or personal safety of the Website or its visitors.

 - if we have first obtained your consent to do so, DevClass may share your information with our trusted partners so that they can provide information to you about products and services that may interest you by email.
-If at any time you do not wish us to share your information in this way, then you can opt out any time by contacting us or changing the settings in your account.
+If at any time you do not wish us to share your information in this way, then you can opt out any time by contacting us.

 - With our service providers.
 We will use third party service providers to undertake processing operations on our behalf, and this may require us to share your personal data with them.
 These service providers provide us with a variety of administrative, statistical, and technical services.
 We will only provide service providers with the minimum amount of personal data they need to fulfil the services we request, and we stipulate that they protect this information and do not use it for any other purpose.
 We take these relationships seriously and oblige all of our data processors to sign contracts with us that clearly set out their commitment to respecting individual rights, and their commitments to assisting us to help you exercise your rights as a data subject.
 For example, if you use a credit or debit card to make a payment to us, we will send your details to PayPal, who we employ to do our online payment processing.
 DevClass will not keep your card details, other than the type of card used.
 However, details may be stored by our payment providers (i.e. PayPal) for the purposes of processing further payments you have instructed us to collect.

 We reserve the right to publish emails and letters sent to DevClass.
 If you ask not to have your identity revealed, that information won’t be published.
 We never publish a private email address unless specifically asked to do so by you.

 We may transfer your personal data outside the European Economic Area (EEA).